-The Irrawaddy Literary Festival is an annual not-for-profit event that was founded in 2013 by Jane Heyn, wife of (then) British Ambassador to Myanmar, Andrew Heyn, under the patronage of Daw Aung San Suu Kyi.
+The Irrawaddy Literary Festival was founded in 2013 by Jane Heyn, wife of (then) British Ambassador to Myanmar, Andrew Heyn, under the patronage of Daw Aung San Suu Kyi.
 The Festival’s initial aim was to open up communication between Myanmar’s writers and their fellow authors worldwide.
 This was of immense importance to Myanmar’s literary and cultural community, which had been silenced for so long.

 Saya U Nay Oke and Dr. Aung Myint (Mandalay) have been elected locally as the Festival’s representatives, and are henceforth responsible for all aspects of the Festival in Myanmar.
 The Festival continues to be committed to fulfilling the vision of Founding Director Jane Heyn, and patron Daw Aung San Suu Kyi, in establishing a diverse and prestigious event showcasing some of the best Literary talent in Myanmar and abroad.